2021 College Football Camps | Football Camps Near You

-If you are serious about playing for a particular school you should plan on attending the summer/ID camp there.
+College football camps, combines and showcases present a great opportunity for recruits to compete against other top recruits and catch the attention of college scouts.
+If you are serious about playing for a particular school you should plan on attending a football camp there.
 The evaluations coaches make during these camps go a long way in determining who they will be making scholarship offers to.

-Get Exposure at Combines and Showcases
+Get Exposure at Football Combines and Showcases

-Football combines and showcases can be a great opportunity for a recruit to compete against other top recruits and catch the attention of college scouts.
-When looking at a combine or showcase, you want to be sure it has other top recruits in attendance.
-This ensures scouts will be there and if you do well you can get some good publicity.
-Every year relatively unknown recruits make a name for themselves at a combine or showcase by having a great performance.
-Remember, college coaches are not allowed to attend these events, so your goal is to get the attention of scouts who share their reports from the event with college coaches.
+When looking at a football combine or football showcase, you want to be sure it has other top recruits in attendance.
+This ensures football scouts will be there and, if you do well, you can get some good publicity.
+Every year relatively unknown recruits make a name for themselves at a high school football combines or football showcases by having a great performance.
+College coaches are not allowed to attend these events, so your main goal is to get the attention of football scouts who share their reports from the event with college coaches.

 We recommend the Rivals Camp Series for any recruits looking for a free high school football combine.
 Top performers at these combines get an invitation to the elite Rivals Camp Series where they can square off against the top recruits in the country.

 College junior days are a lot like unofficial visits.
 Junior days are open to recruits and their parents or coaches, on a usually (but not always) invite-only basis.
 Junior days allow recruits the opportunity to tour the campus and facilities, speak with coaching staff and learn more about the football program.
 If you’re invited to attend junior days it typically means you are strongly being considered as a top recruit.